What is Tandem Skydiving?

 Who Can Make a Tandem Skydive?

 • Age: You must be at least 18 years old.
 There are no exceptions, even with parental consent.
-Read more about age limits in skydiving.
+Read more about age requirements for skydiving.

 • Health: You should be in reasonable health.
 If you have heart conditions, recent surgeries, or other serious medical issues, check with your doctor first.
 You don't need to be an athlete — people of all fitness levels make tandem jumps every day.